 Within the SAS Honors Program, there are two options:

 - Students receive Honors credit for the course Introduction to Chemistry Education (Chem 387)

-- The Honors capstone requirement may be fulfilled with a literature review on a topic of choice, to be completed by the end of the certificate program.
+- The Honors capstone requirement may be fulfilled with the portfolio and a brief literature review on a topic of choice, to be completed by the end of the certificate program.